Highpoint2000/DX-Alert/README.md

 ![email](https://github.com/user-attachments/assets/f5b91972-d034-47b4-b297-245a43d4b01e)

-## Version 1.1b (only works from web server version 1.2.6 !!!)
+## Version 2.0 (only works from web server version 1.2.6 !!!)

-- compatible with changed websocket data in version 1.2.6
+- Server based module for background alerts (browser no more required!)
-- Use of the email address stored in the web server
+- Status Notifications in the browser in a new design
-- Browser-based last state restore
+- Activities are recorded in the server log (\plugins\DX-Alert)

 ## Installation notes: